Israel's battle damage report says Hamas crippled

-TEL AVIV (Reuters) - Israel’s Operation Pillar of Defence has crippled the military power of Gaza’s ruling Islamist movement Hamas, the Israeli military said on Wednesday, as an Egyptian-brokered truce halted eight days of combat.
+TEL AVIV, Nov 21 (Reuters) - Israel’s Operation Pillar of Defence has crippled the military power of Gaza’s ruling Islamist movement Hamas, the Israeli military said on Wednesday, as an Egyptian-brokered truce halted eight days of combat.

 In a statement, the military named key militant leaders killed by Israel and listed weapons and bases destroyed.